Author. Writer. Dreamer.

 Why?
 I have no mouth…

-Just a ghastly piece of translucent white skin stretched taut over where my lips should be.
-Born that way, though I have no memory of birth, childhood or parents.
-Knowing nothing but survival, always alone.
-Oblivious to the constant swirl of rumors and fevered whispering claiming my appearance is part of some sort of ridiculous prophecy.
+Just a ghastly piece of translucent white skin that stretches taut over where my lips should be.
+Born this way, though I have no memory of childhood or parents.
+A constant swirl of rumors and fevered whispering claims my appearance is part of some sort of divine prophecy.

-And it seems, the whole world is afraid of what I will say…
+And it seems as if the entire world is afraid of what I will say…

 Healer of the Rift